-The three universities are launching LEES, a new doctoral programme in International and Public Law, Ethics and Economics for Sustainable Development.
-With courses, seminars and scientific research activities entirely in English, it addresses the complexities involved in sustainable development, and uses an innovative multidisciplinary approach that combines the contributions of law, ethics, and economics.
+The three universities are launching LEES, a doctoral programme in International and Public Law, Ethics and Economics for Sustainable Development.
+With courses, seminars, and scientific research activities entirely in English, it addresses the complexities involved in sustainable development, and uses an innovative multidisciplinary approach that combines the contributions of law, ethics, and economics.
 The broad interdisciplinary view that inspires the PhD programme is here attached.

-The programme is managed by a highly qualified international doctoral board and supervised by an international scientific council composed by top scholars in the relevant fields of law ethics and economics, which will advise the board on the development of research lines and the programme of the yearly international workshops and summer schools.
+The programme is managed by a highly qualified international doctoral board and an international scientific council composed by top scholars in the relevant fields of law, ethics, and economics, which will advise the board on the development of research lines and the programme of the yearly international workshops and summer schools.

 The first year of the programme will be based in Milan, where the PhD students will attend courses and seminars, and participate in the activities and events of the academic community of the Department.
 Some restrictions due to the COVID-19 pandemic may still apply to the 2020-2021 academic year.
 The University of Milan is poised to provide both online and in-person lectures as well as meetings for small groups.
 We are committed to restoring the kind of interpersonal relationships typical of a vibrant community of scholars as soon as possible.
-The second and third years will mainly be dedicated to students’ own personal research projects and to participating in the large-scale joint project by working with one of our partner universities, and with the cooperation of their advisors, selected from the doctoral board or the scientific council, two notably international bodies.
-To enable their participation in the joint project, students will have access to additional funding and will have the opportunity to carry out part of their research either in one of the other leading universities – Rijeka or Maastricht – or in another partner university depending on the project and the agreements which will be set up.
-Researchers who choose to work with one of the partner universities will receive, by activating a double degree agreement, and in addition to the joint degree from the three leading universities, a degree from the applicable partner university, as well.
+The second and third years will mainly be dedicated to students’ own personal research projects and to participating in the large-scale joint project by working with one of our partner universities, with the cooperation of their advisors, selected from the doctoral board or the scientific council, two notably international bodies.
+To enable their participation in the joint project, students will have access to additional funding and will have the opportunity to carry out part of their research either in one of the other associate universities – Rijeka or Maastricht – or in another partner university (see full list attached) depending on the project and the agreements which will be set up.
+PhD candidates who choose to work with one of the partner universities will receive, by activating a double degree agreement, and in addition to the joint degree from the three associate universities, a degree from the applicable partner university, as well.

 The candidates must be prepared to be both visionary and ambitious, in order to alter the current, unsatisfactory trajectory of development by taking intellectual risks.
-They must be devoted to social justice and committed to enhancing the quality of research in one or more of the PhD. research fields, as well as open to and interested in using research methodologies in different fields (Law, Ethics, and Economics).
+They must be devoted to social justice and committed to enhancing the quality of research in one or more of the Ph.D. research fields, as well as open to and interested in using research methodologies in different fields (Law, Ethics, and Economics).
 Candidates must have the preparation and the ability to pursue innovative results at the frontiers of research, where unsolved problems call for interdisciplinary approaches and contributions, and submit a project in line with at least one of the many proposed lines of research.
 The many issues brought to the fore by the COVID-19 crisis, which touch on health, environmental, social, and economic dimensions, serve to confirm the pressing need for an innovative and interdisciplinary approach to sustainable development, in line with LEES research.